Playpager Home

 If a pawn makes it all the way across the board it can be promoted to any piece.

 When there are no other pieces between a king and his rook, the King can move two squares towards the rook and the rook is moved to the other side of the King.
 This is known as castling.
-The castling move can only be made if it is the King’s first move and the involved rooks first move also.
+The castling move can only be made if it is the King’s first move and the involved rook’s first move as well.
 The King cannot be in check or move through check to make this move.

 Beginner Chess strategy

-Here are some practical advice for developing your chess skills as a beginner
+Here is some practical advice for developing your chess skills as a beginner:

 Try to control the center squares (e4, d4, e5, d5).
 This gives your pieces greater mobility and can limit your opponent’s options.